 There are several types of orders of protection in New York:

-- Stay-Away or Full Orders - Stay-away orders prevent the other party from having any contact with the protected individual.
+- Stay-Away or Full Orders - Prevents the other party from having any contact with the protected individual.
 This often includes direct contact, and also contact via third parties.

-- Refrain From or Limited Orders - Limited orders of protection may prevent an individual from engaging in specific behaviors such as stalking, harassing, or assaulting the protected individual, but they may still be in contact with you.
+- Refrain From or Limited Orders - Prevent an individual from engaging in specific behaviors such as stalking, harassing, or assaulting the protected individual, but they may still be in contact with you.

 How Do You Get An Order of Protection?